tjdevries/subd/docs/DEVELOPERS.md

 couple Plugins installed.

 - [https://github.com/Xaymar/obs-StreamFX](StreamFX)
+    - We are no longer trying to use StreamFX
 - [https://github.com/exeldro/obs-move-transition](Move-Transition)

 Once you have these installed, you need to make sure your sources have the